Mikael2983/OC-P12_Develop_secure_back-end_architecture_with_Python_and_SQL/README.md

 ### 8. Tests

-all the tests as well as the server intended for them are already configured, all you need is to enter the pytest command on the terminal
+all the tests as well as the server intended for them are already configured

+all you need is to enter the pytest command on the terminal.

 ```bash
 pytest